ta4j/ta4j-wiki/Forecast-Indicators.md

 Num upside = upsideForecast.getValue(index);
 ```

-Use `ForecastPredictionIndicator` projection methods for strategy rules, chart overlays, and other ta4j data flows.
+Use `ForecastProjectionProvider` projection methods for strategy rules, chart overlays, and other ta4j data flows.
 Each projection shifts the index lookup onto a normal `Indicator<Num>` and returns `NaN` while the source forecast is unstable.

+The setup has three business decisions and one optional reducer:

+- `LogReturnIndicator` declares the source stream as log returns through the `ReturnIndicator` semantic contract.
+- `EwmaReturnForecastStateIndicator` provides hidden return state from that log-return stream.
+- `MonteCarloReturnProjectionIndicator` projects cumulative log returns from the state provider.
+- `projection.toPriceForecast(close)` uses `LogReturnToPriceForecastIndicator` internally to convert cumulative log returns into decision-index prices.

-The short constructor path creates log returns internally, then uses EWMA return state with a 30-bar initialization window, `0.94` decay, zero drift, standardized empirical shocks, 1,000 simulations, a 252-return lookback, and default quantiles of `0.05`, `0.25`, `0.5`, `0.75`, and `0.95`.
+The default EWMA state uses a 30-bar initialization window, `0.94` decay, and zero drift.
+The default Monte Carlo projection uses standardized empirical shocks, 1,000 simulations, a 252-return lookback, and default quantiles of `0.05`, `0.25`, `0.5`, `0.75`, and `0.95`.

 The raw `PredictionSnapshot.Forecast<Num>` summary remains useful for diagnostics and metadata.
 At each index, it contains: